-The Enneagram Type Five personality – the Observer – believes that knowledge is power.
+The Enneagram Type FIVE personality believes that knowledge is power.
+They enjoy being a subject matter expert and do not want to be passed in competence.
 They like to observe what’s going on in the world and then assess the information to understand how things work.
-Not surprisingly, Fives live in their heads.
+They hide in plain sight.
+FIVES are skilled in rational, objective analyses and calm in a crisis.
+They find the way forward rather than wallow in chaos or indecision.
 They’re emotionally reserved, preferring to analyze and synthesize their experiences rather than simply live them.

-Fives work hard at being self-sufficient so as not to require support from others.
+FIVES work hard at being self-sufficient so as not to require support from others.
+They minimize personal requirements and limit outside connections.
 This tendency has the unfortunate consequence of cutting them off from nourishing and mutually supportive relationships.
 They fail to recognize the potential for renewal and rejuvenation through social contact.
-That being said, when Fives find compatible friends and mates, they are uncommonly loyal and trustworthy.
+That being said, when FIVES find compatible friends and mates, they are uncommonly loyal and trustworthy.

-- Self-Preservation Fives have strong needs for boundaries to guard their space and protect against unwanted intrusions.
+- Self-Preservation FIVES have particularly strong needs for boundaries to guard their space and protect against unwanted intrusions.
+They want to be at home with their projects, information, and ideas.
 They’re the least expressive of their type and limit their needs to avoid being dependent on others.
 They’re easily overwhelmed by people and blend into the landscape in social situations.

-Under stress, Fives may adopt characteristics of an Unhealthy Seven.
+Under stress, FIVES may adopt characteristics of an Unhealthy SEVEN.
 They become increasingly narrow in their focus and pull back into the safety of their own thoughts.
+If they sense attachment, they find a way to do without it or convince themselves that they never experienced it in the first place.
 They may distract themselves with random activity to avoid dealing with the underlying source of discomfort.

-The antidote to stress lies in quieting the mind and body, thereby giving space for the disquieting thoughts and feelings to emerge.
-They should consider why these sentiments arise and what can be done to address them.
-They may also take into account the experiences and relationships that have been cut off to avoid feeling their feelings.
+The antidote to stress lies in giving space for disquieting thoughts and feelings to emerge.
+They consider why these sentiments arise and what can be done to address them.
+They may set aside the fear of being caught unaware and let experience be their teacher.
+They may also take into account the relationships that have been cut off to avoid feeling their feelings.
 They need to reach out to others and let the world in.